Skip to main content

 while(matches = re.exec(data)) {

-// We save all found h2 tags in the loop
+// Save all found h2 tags in a loop

 results.h2.push(matches[1]);